drshahizan/BDM/exercise/mcq/mcq5.md

 Don't forget to hit the :star: if you like this repo.

-# Big Data Processing and Technology
+# Cloud Technology

 ## Instructions
 - Please use the [MCQ template](temp_mcq.md).
 - Please answer the following Multiple Choice Questions.
 You are required to submit your answer file in the submission folder.
 Within the [`submission`](../submission/) folder, create a folder with your GitHub ID.
-Name the file as `mcq3.md`.
+Name the file as `mcq5.md`.
 - [Answer](https://github.com/drshahizan/)

 ### Folder structure